KapakahiCoder/DiscordBot/readme.md

 npm install
 ```

-Please rename the ".env-example" file to ".env" and enter your own RapidAPI key and Open Weather API key, and your Discord token.
+Please rename the ".env-example" file to ".env" and enter your own RapidAPI key, Open Weather API key, and your Discord token.

 ### Compiles and hot-reloads for development